Difference Generation Processor

 High dynamic range (HDR) and Rec.
 2020 (Wide Color Gamut) for life-like luminesces to provide an enhanced experience of watching images and videos

-- Intel® Quick Sync Video Technology to speed up most video capabilities, allowing users to create and share real-time and multitask without interruption
+- Intel® Quick Sync Video Technology speeds up most video capabilities, allowing users to create and share real-time and multitask without interruption

 Ultimate Protection Built into the Silicon